PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: PuzzleClone

 \textbf{Symbols} $S$: Quantities to be solved in the puzzle.
-Symbols of various types (\texttt{type}) can be created by mapping existing variables (\texttt{source}), and each symbol can be binded with a natural language (NL) template (\texttt{desc}) that outlines how it should be expressed in the puzzle instructions.
+Symbols of various types (\texttt{type}) can be created by mapping existing variables (\texttt{source}), and each symbol can be binded with a natural language (NL) template (\texttt{desc}) that outlines its expression in the puzzle instructions.
 For instance, a set of boolean symbols \texttt{buy} are generated for each combination of students' and food names representing the purchase information, as depicted in Figure \ref{fig:pipeline}B.

-\textbf{Conditions} $C$: A pool of all potential constraints that can be applied to the puzzle.
-Conditions are classified into \textit{static conditions}, which remain the same among all puzzles, and \textit{dynamic conditions}, which are randomly generated from a template and can appear a variable number of times.
-For example, the statement ``\textit{[students] have purchased at least one kind of food}'' in the seed puzzle in Figure \ref{fig:pipeline}A can be viewed as a static condition, while the subsequent text under ``\textit{their choices must meet the following conditions}'' outlines dynamic conditions which have reusable structures and mutable parameters, making them suitable for replication.
+\textbf{Conditions} $C$: A pool of all potential constraints that can be applied to the puzzle, including \textit{static conditions}, which remain the same among all puzzles, and \textit{dynamic conditions}, which are randomly generated from a template and can appear a variable number of times.
+For example, the statement ``\textit{[students] have purchased at least one kind of food}'' in the seed puzzle in Figure \ref{fig:pipeline}A can be viewed as a static condition, while the subsequent text under ``\textit{their choices must meet the following conditions}'' outlines dynamic conditions with reusable structures and mutable parameters for replication.
 Our DSL provides structural declarations for randomly generating such conditions.
-First, the dynamic parameters within each condition can be randomly determined according to the specified parameter selection pool (\texttt{source}) and the allowable range for the number of instances of each condition type (\texttt{domain}).
-Additionally, every condition is associated with a formula template (in Z3, specified by \texttt{formula}) and a NL template (\texttt{desc}).
+First, the dynamic parameters within each condition can be randomly determined according to the specified pool (\texttt{source}) and the allowable range for the number of instances of each condition type (\texttt{domain}).
+Additionally, every condition is associated with a formula template (\texttt{formula}) and a NL template (\texttt{desc}).
 The randomly chosen parameters are integrated into the templates to generate the complete condition.

 \textbf{Queries} $Q$: The questions in the puzzle.
 For example, the \texttt{question} in Figure \ref{fig:pipeline}B presents a single-choice question (\texttt{query\_type}) with four options (\texttt{opt\_num}).
 The structure of these options is defined by two distinct templates (\texttt{templates}), each with its own parameter pool (\texttt{source}), formula and instruction template (\texttt{opt\_formula}, \texttt{opt\_text}).